jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 * An "rdapConformance" member ([@!RFC9083, section 4.1]) MUST be included to indicate the RDAP extensions used for constructing the object.
 * The "self" links ([@!RFC9083, section 4.2]) for the object and its first-level nested objects MUST be included.
-For example, include the "self" links for an entity object and its IP network and autonomous system number objects but not for the entities within those IP network and autonomous system number objects.
+For example, include the "self" links for an entity object (representing an organization) and its IP network and autonomous system number objects but not for the entities within those IP network and autonomous system number objects.
 * For compactness, a first-level nested object MUST NOT include any other data beside its "self" link, "handle" (representing a registry-unique identifier for the object) if defined, and relationship to the containing object (e.g., using the "roles" member in a nested entity object to relate to its containing IP network object).

-## Example
+## Sample Bulk Data

-Here is an elided example of a bulk data response for the IP Network object class:
+Here is an elided example of the bulk data generated on a particular day for the IP Network object class:

 ```
 {